YottaDB/YDBDoc/ProgGuide/commands.rst

 * An indirection operator, and an expression atom evaluating to a list of one or more IF arguments form a legal argument to IF.

 .. note::
    Commands with timeouts also maintain $TEST.
-For information about $TEST, refer to Chapter 8: “Intrinsic Special Variables”.
-Because YottaDB/GT.M stacks $TEST only at the execution of an extrinsic or an argumentless DO command, any XECUTE or DO with an argument has the potential side effect of altering $TEST.
+For information about $TEST, refer to `Chapter 8: “Intrinsic Special Variables” <https://docs.yottadb.com/ProgrammersGuide/isv.html>`_.
+Because YottaDB stacks $TEST only at the execution of an extrinsic or an argumentless DO command, any XECUTE or DO with an argument has the potential side effect of altering $TEST.
 Use the argumentless IF with caution.

 Example: